18.2. Remote Management with SSH

 - Start virt-manager.

-- Use the drop down menu to select hypervisor type, and click thecheck box to open the Connection (in this case Remote tunnel over SSH), enter the and , then click .
+- Use the drop down menu to select hypervisor type, and click the Connect to remote host check box to open the Connection Method (in this case Remote tunnel over SSH), enter the User name and Hostname, then click Connect.